graffiti-garden/graffiti-server/README.md

     mail._domainkey.DOMAIN.
 1800 IN TXT "v=DKIM1; h=sha256; k=rsa; p=" "MII...SiL" "6yL...UND" ...

-In addition, add these lines to your DNS to turn on the email security features DKIM and add SPF:
+In addition, add these lines to your DNS to turn on the email security features DKIM and SPF:

     _domainkey.DOMAIN.
 1800 IN TXT "o=-"
     DOMAIN.
 1800 IN TXT "v=spf1 a -all"

-Once the DNS propagates (again it might take an hour), you can test that the mail server is working by going to `https://auth.DOMAIN/client_id=&redirect_uri=`.
+Once the DNS propagates (again, it might take an hour), you can test that the mail server is working by going to `https://auth.DOMAIN/client_id=&redirect_uri=`.
 Send an email to `test@allaboutspam.com` then go to [All About Spam](http://www.allaboutspam.com/email-server-test-report/index.php) and enter `noreply@DOMAIN` to see your test report.

-### Up and Down
+### Launching

-After configuring the server, which only needs to be done once, you can start it by running:
+Once everything is set up, you can start the server by running

     sudo docker compose -f docker-compose.yml -f docker-compose.deploy.yml up --build

-and shut it down by running:
+and shut it down by running

     sudo docker compose down --remove-orphans